raytopianprojects/Short-and-Sweet-Public-License/README.md

 ## Other Stuff
 This [license and repo](https://github.com/raytopianprojects/Short-and-Sweet-Public-License) is licensed under the [Short & Sweet Public License](https://github.com/raytopianprojects/Short-and-Sweet-Public-License/blob/main/license.md).

 If you have any questions about this license, feel free to open an issue and ask.
+Also keep in mind that this license was drafted with the laws of the United States of America in mind.
+So depending on where you live it may or may not service your needs.

 ## PS
 You're awesome!